snowdriftcoop/snowdrift/BUILD.md

 ### \*BSD

-*Any knowledgeable reader: please help us document any important notes about installing the Git, PostgreSQL, and Stack dependencies on \*BSD.* Notes below cover some related steps regarding the database setup.
+*Any knowledgeable reader: please help us document any important notes about installing the Git, PostgreSQL, and Stack dependencies on \*BSD.*

 ### OS X